ZeqinZheng/quizlet_action/README.md

 ## Requirements

 - I copy words to a new file with arbitary name every day in input folder.
-  - detect new file by created date.
+- push the words to quizlet.

 ## TODO